kawu/hhu-dl-materials-2019/backprop/README.md

 add = Addition.apply
 ```

-We can check that our custom addition behaves as the one provided in PyTorch.
+We can now check that our custom addition behaves as the one provided in
-First, create two one-element tensors with 1.0 and 2.0, and then perform the
-backward computation (which means that the objective is to minimize/maximize
-their sum).
+PyTorch.
 ```python
 x1 = torch.tensor(1.0, requires_grad=True)
 y1 = torch.tensor(2.0, requires_grad=True)